by Gaia U Director of Advisory and Associate Services, Jennifer English Morgan

 Wayne Dyer wrote, “Conflict cannot survive without your participation.”
 You can stop participating in oppression.
 Don’t force the process.
 Allow it to take its natural course while you integrate the shadow.
 With evaluation, we can make sure that we are not getting imprisoned even in our healing process.
 Evaluation encourages us to step back and look at the effort and outcomes from multiple perspectives.
 We can accept feedback and use this to design how we move forward on the emerging path.

-~ Principle of Self-Regulation and Accepting Feedback – Self-regulation involves a set of positive and negative feedbacks.
+~ Principle of Self-Regulation and Accepting Feedback – Self-regulation involves a set of positive and negative feedback.
 The process merely accelerates or slows down momentum.
-In the human body, the brain and heart are great examples of autoregulation.
+In the human body, the brain and heart are great examples of auto-regulation.
 With the mind of the experimenter, we can collect feedback from our experiences without judging them as right or wrong.
 We can use these indicators and guideposts for maintaining homeostasis and healing.

 ~ Principle of Creatively Use and Respond to Change – Change is inevitable.
 It’s natural to resist change, especially when challenges seem beyond our control.
 How we react is under our control.
 Being agile in dealing with anticipated or unforeseen change is imperative to address oppression and for preventing the accumulation of future trauma imprints.